ljr1981/masking_library/mask/readme.txt

 Notes are provided for the library, all clusters, and all classes of interest to you in order to use this library.

-Some Class-features have additional notes as-needed or required to help you learn and reuse quickly.

 NEXT!
 =====